-Android TV boxes under fire: Pandora builds a botnet for DDoS attacks A new Mirai-based threat uses malicious streaming apps to enslave devices in Latin America.
-Any device connected to the internet could become followed by Mexico (13%) and Peru (11%). a target for cybercriminals.
-Smart TVs with their There are two possible delivery methods for the peripherals are no exception.
-In September 2023, a Android/Pandora malware.
-First is via malicious new IoT botnet sprang to life, which ESET detects firmware updates that were preinstalled on the as Android/Pandora.
-First described by Doctor Web, Android TV box by the reseller or downloaded and the threat compromises Android devices - most installed by an unaware victim. prominently Android TV boxes - with Mirai-based However, the main distribution channel seems to be malware.
-The enslaved devices are then used by the websites spreading malicious apps with names such as botnet operators to run DDoS attacks.
-MagisTV, Tele Latino, and YouCine.
-These are offered According to ESET telemetry, Android/Pandora attempted to compromise tens of thousands of Android devices, with approximately a fifth of instances detected and blocked directly on victims' television sets by ESET Smart TV Security.
+Android TV boxes under fire: Pandora builds a botnet for DDoS attacks

+A new Mirai-based threat uses malicious streaming apps to enslave devices in Latin America.

+Any device connected to the internet could become a target for cybercriminals.
+Smart TVs with their peripherals are no exception.
+In September 2023, a new IoT botnet sprang to life, which ESET detects as Android/Pandora.
+First described by Doctor Web, the threat compromises Android devices - most prominently Android TV boxes - with Mirai-based malware.
+The enslaved devices are then used by the botnet operators to run DDoS attacks.

+According to ESET telemetry, Android/Pandora attempted to compromise tens of thousands of Android devices, with approximately a fifth of instances detected and blocked directly on victims' television sets by ESET Smart TV Security.